joannashao/2048/README.md

     This game was very popular a few years ago, and I really loved playing it.
 Therefore I would love to recreate it and even add my own twist to it.

+## User Stories

+- As a user, I want to be able to add a new game-record to my game record list

+- As a user, I want to be able to view the game record list

+- As a user, I want to be able to start a new game

+- As a user, I want to be able to restart the game